 Five tips to managing pipeline inventory and decoupling stock

-Accurate tracking of pipeline inventory will help businesses keep a healthy bottom line.
-And well-planned decoupling can hedge against inevitable obstacles in production leads times.
-Here are a few tips for managing the pipeline and decoupling.
+Accurate tracking of pipeline inventory will help businesses keep a healthy bottom line and provide a true picture of your company’s cash flow.
+And well-planned decoupling can hedge against inevitable obstacles in production lead times.
+Here are a few tips for managing the pipeline and decoupling:

 1. Track, Track, Track